 As difficulties/deficiencies are identified, the respective region or sponsoring agency will be notified by the program office via email.
 Information will include the grant recipient agency name, year and project description and the nature of the issue in question.
 Many of the issues that arise may be resolved at the regional or sponsoring agency level.
 Issues that require further TA will be referred to the FDEM for assistance.
 Examples of TA include but are not limited to:

++Equipment selection or available vendors

+- Eligibility of items or services

-- #Equipment selection or available vendors - Coordination and partnership with other agencies within or outside the region or discipline
+- +Coordination and partnership with other agencies within or outside the region or discipline

+- Record Keeping

+- +Reporting Requirements

+- +Documentation in support of a Request for Reimbursement